Live Positive Hero Image

 thinking positively about HIV treatment.

-Before the development of HIV treatments, HIV could lead to AIDS in just a few years—shortening the lives of everyone with the virus.
-But with early diagnosis and treatment, people with HIV are now living nearly as long as those without HIV.
+Thanks to early diagnosis and treatment, people with HIV are now living nearly as long as those without HIV.

 WHAT IS HIV?